 Information sheets are sent home at the beginning of each school term and it is important that they be completed so that the school can keep this information up to date.
 A copy of the WNPS Privacy Notice is available here for your information.| TOP

-- Tuesday, 23 June (Student Reporting Day – students attend with parents for their nominated time only)
+- Tuesday, 22 June (Student Reporting Day – students attend with parent/carer during nominated time)

 Refer to section on Reporting to Parents.
 The date for the mid-year Parent, Teacher and Student Meetings will be published shortly.
 Students do not attend school on this day, but are expected to attend the interview with the parent/s.| TOP